-While it is not expected that any faculty or staff member provide an immediate response or intervention, those persons might be the first to recognize a student experiencing distress and could provide a referral for that student.
-The following are intended to be guides to assure a better outcome in responding to or averting a possible sensitive situation:
+While it is not expected that any faculty or staff member provide an immediate response or intervention, those persons might be the first to recognize a student experiencing distress and

 Safety is a priority: Make personal safety your first step when interacting with a distressed student.
 Always keep a safe distance and keep eye contact with the student.
 Keep your emotions and facial expression neutral if possible.
 Do not engage in any sudden movements.
 Try to evoke the aid of others in the vicinity as escalation of emotions may be tampered when there are others witnessing a situation.
 Call Campus Police and Security if a situation seems to be leading to bodily injury, unmanageable emotions, or other outcomes in which those close to the situation may be harmed.